mvolkmann/blog/src/rust.md

 Rust was created at Mozilla by Graydon Hoare, with contributions from Dave Herman, Brendan Eich, and others.
 It was formally announced in 2010.
-Rust has been implemented in itself since 2011.
+Rust has been self-hosted (implemented in itself) since 2011.
 Version 1.0 was released in May 2015.
 A new point release is made every six weeks.